 According to the prescribing guidelines doctors follow (British National Formulary) diazepam is contraindicated (not allowed) for treating phobias (fears).
 It also states that “the use of benzodiazepines to treat short-term ‘mild’ anxiety is inappropriate.

-Given the above we will no longer be providing Diazepam or similar drugs for flight anxiety and instead suggest the below aviation industry recommended flight anxiety courses.
+Given the above we will no longer be providing sedatives or similar drugs for flight anxiety and instead suggest the below aviation industry recommended flight anxiety courses.
 Patients who still wish to take benzodiazepines for flight anxiety are advised to consult with a private GP.

 For further information please visit: